Cultural Expressions of Puerto Rico

 Cultural expressions are the ways in which people communicate their cultural values, beliefs, and traditions through art, words, and actions.
 In this class you will learn the cultural expressions of the Boricua, through music, dance, art, language and food.
 Boricua is more than a word to identify a person from Puerto Rico by birth or descent.
 It’s a way of life that is about embracing every moment with passion and joy.

-This weekend class is designed to expand your understanding of Puerto Rican heritage through engaging activities and local experiences.
-The course will blend classroom learning with interactive sessions, allowing students to explore the unique aspects of Puerto Rican identity.
+This 4-day hands-on class is designed to expand your understanding of Puerto Rican heritage through engaging activities and local experiences of many aspects of Puerto Rican life including its culture, history, music and food – the Boricua way.

 Key Topics & Experiences: